Berlin Brandenburg (BER) Airport

 Airline lounges: Lufthansa & AirBerlin lounges are on level 2; Air Baltic & Oneworld lounges are on level 33.

 Parking options at Berlin Brandenburg Airport: Four multi-storey carparks offer over 10,000 parking spaces - they are part of the new BER Airport City occupying over 40 acres and located 'directly a the terminal complex' and including hotels, restaurants & retailers.

 The new Rental Car Center is located in the BER Airport city, housing major rental car agencies.

 To get from the Airport to your destination, you can rent a car, take a taxi, a bus, the subway or the ICE train:

-Subway lines S9 serves the northern public transit ring; subway line S45 te southern
+Subway line S9 serves the northern public transit ring; subway line S45 the southern ring.

 - Website for Berlin Brandenburg: http://ber.berlin-airport.de